arungudelli/python.shiksha/content/en/library/built-in-functions/list-built-in-function-in-python/index.md

 ---
-title: "python list() function syntax,usage examples"
+title: "Python list() function syntax,usage examples"
-description: "The `list()`function is one of the built-in function in python"
+description: "The `list()`function is one of the built-in function in Python"
 date: "2022-07-21 T11:55:05+09:00"
 draft: false
 link: "list() Built-in functions"